infinum/design-handbook/Team/Mentoring.md

 ## Tech reviews

-Every couple of weeks, you will get a calendar invitation from Damjan Vujaklija, our tech director, regarding projects you are working at the moment.
+Every couple of weeks, you will get a calendar invitation from Damjan Vujaklija (Product Director) regarding projects you are working at the moment.

 Damjan has got a sixth sense for UX troubles, and he will help you get rid of them early in the design process... or later, but better late than never.